Should I count home equity as retirement savings? (Important things to know)

 Will you miss the space or location?

-Maybe a smaller house is cheaper, but it doesn’t have the room anymore.
+Maybe a smaller house is cheaper, but it no longer has the room.
 Will this be a problem for visiting friends and families?

 If you have lived somewhere for a long time, will you want to move to a new location that may or may not be more convenient for your needs?